GrinonBarrett/Taksidos/Core Rules/Creatures/Peasant.md

 **Unarmed Attacks**;

- • Unarmed Strike: The bandit may use part of its body to strike a foe within 1 foot.
+ • Unarmed Strike: The peasant may use part of its body to strike a foe within 1 foot.
 This is a melee unarmed attack.

 ---------------------